 The pillar in the chapel is pierced by a squint.
 In the 13th century building this would have given a direct view of the altar from outside for those, such as lepers, who were not allowed inside the church.

-The Lady Chapel is used regularly for weekday services and acts as a focus for the Mothers' Union.
+The Lady Chapel is used regularly for services.

 In the crossing is a fine fan-